developerstephanieb/ref-markup-config/01_fundamentals/04_page_layout.md

 \begin{document}

 \section{First Page (Odd)}
-This is the first page of the document, which is an odd-numbered page (page 1).
+This is the first page of the document (page 1).
-The header on this page will display the \texttt{right_text}.
+The header on this page will display ''Odd Page Header``.

 \newpage

 \section{Second Page (Even)}
-This is the second page, which is an even-numbered page (page 2).
+This is the second page (page 2).
-The header on this page will display the \texttt{left_text}.
+The header on this page will display ''Even Page Header``.

 \end{document}
 ```

 ---

-## The `fancyhdr` Package
+## Custom Headers and Footers (the `fancyhdr` package)

-Use the `fancyhdr` package for full control over headers and footers.
+For detailed control over headers and footers, including dividing them into left, center, and right fields, the `fancyhdr` package is required.

-- `\usepackage{fancyhdr}`: Loads the `fancyhdr` package, providing commands for custom header and footer design.
+- `\usepackage{fancyhdr}`: Provides commands for custom header and footer design.

 - `\pagestyle{fancy}`: Activates the custom header/footer settings.